darkfeline/gzspell/doc/dev.rst

 gzspell is a Python package/library for spell-checking and auto-correction.

+There is no user guide because this is the backend; the expected "end user" is the developer.

 .. note::

    Build this document with Sphinx if you want pretty formatting and links and such.
 (This document is in reST format, in case you didn't know.)

 Dependencies
 ============